Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/background/README.md

 1. toc
 {:toc title="Contents"}

-## Tragedy of the Commons / Common Pool Resource Problem
+## Tragedy of the Commons / Common Pool Resource problem
 In a more general context, this model attempts to describe a scenario where Tragedy of the Commons (TOC) applies, by modelling multiple agents that interact with a Common Pool Resource (CPR) [^1].

 A CPR characterizes itself as a situation where a group of individuals all have access to a shared resource.
 Using this resource by an individual will result in benefits for this individual.
 However, if all individuals would use this resource, the resource will deplete, resulting in a loss for everyone.